Spitfire-Frozone/BeginnerSQL/SQL_Part2_SQLStatements.md

 ~~~

 ### WHERE
-The WHERE condition allows filtering of records by asking if they pass certain requirements
+The WHERE condition allows filtering of records by asking if targets of a selection pass certain requirements.
+These requirements or *conditions* mostly take the form of A [operator (non-logical)] B and can be expanded upon by using a logical operators to conjoin more conditions together. e.g WHERE x > 30 OR Y = 12.

 ### JOIN

+### UPDATE

+### DELETE

 ### CASE